willhs/gracelang-file/README.md

 #file.js

-Adds basic file system functionality for the 'hopper' fork of the Grace programming language (https://github.com/zmthy/hopper).
-Addds functionality for reading the contents of a file, writing to a new or already existing file, and appending to a file.
+Adds basic file system functionality for the 'hopper' fork (https://github.com/zmthy/hopper) of the Grace programming language https://github.com/gracelang/minigrace.
+This work contains functionality for reading the contents of a file, writing to a new or already existing file, and appending to a file.

 ##Licensing